What does it mean to keep healthy?

 Top 10 facts

 - Keeping healthy means caring for your body so you have enough energy to learn, play and grow.
-These include things like eating foods that are good for you and getting enough exercise.

 - It’s important that you get the right amount of each food group, which is called a balanced diet.
-Your diet is another word for the food that you eat – too much one food group, and too little of another food group can mean that your body isn’t healthy.
+Your diet is another word for the food that you eat – too much one food group and too little of another food group can can mean that your body isn’t healthy.

 - Keep your mouth happy by brushing and flossing to have healthy teeth and gums.